YiyongHuang/S2VT/README.md

 5.Run train.py to train the model
 6.Run test.py to generate the caption of test videos

+or you can directly extract features from a video and generate captions using test_from_video.py

 **Acknowledgement**

 Some code copy from vijayvee(https://github.com/vijayvee/video-captioning)